HomeMy WebLinkAbout316.018 - Tie Tools AloftEffective Date: January 2010 Carl Delap, Captain

 Equipment Needed:

-Adequate rope(s), a tool or piece of equipment, and full protective equipment.
+Adequate rope(s), a tool or piece of equipment, and personal protective equipment.

 Task: